FAQ’s for Employees

-The Job Retention Scheme from the government is designed to stop people losing their jobs.
+The Job Retention Scheme from the government is designed to stop people from losing their jobs.
 By covering 80% of employees pay, the government hopes firms will keep positions open so that as many people as possible can return to work.

 If your employer decided to make you redundant, there are rules they need to meet and uphold your usual rights not to be unfairly dismissed or discriminated against.
 If your employer does not have their own policy and you have worked for your current employer for at least two years, you will be entitled to:

 - Half a week’s pay for each full year you were under 22